 61 percent in Asia, 32 percent in Africa, and 7 percent in Latin America, 1 percent in US, Canada, Europe and other wealthy nations.
 In Asia, 22 percent of the workforce is children.
 In Latin America, 17 percent of the workforce is children.
 The proportion of child labourers varies a lot among countries and even regions inside those countries.
 See Child Labour: Targeting the Intolerable

 and other ILO publications.
 "In Africa, one child in three is at work, and in Latin America, one child in five works.
 On both these continents, only a tiny proportion of child workers are involved in the formal sector and the vast majority of work is for their families, in homes, in the fields or on the streets." -- Unicef’s 1997 State of the World’s Children Report

 Work ranges from taking care of animals and planting and harvesting food, to many kinds of small manufacturing (e.g. of bricks and cement), auto repair, and making of footwear and textiles.
 A large proportion of children whom the ILO classifies as child labourers work in agriculture.
 See Child Labour: Targeting the Intolerable (1998)

 ,Every Child Counts

 (2002) and other ILO publications.
 More boys than girls work outside their homes.
 But more girls work in some jobs: for instance, as domestic maids.
 Being a maid in someone’s house can be risky.
 Maids typically are cut off from friends and family, and can easily be physically or sexually abused by their employers.
-Note: Less than 5% of child laborers make products for export to other countries.
+Note: Less than 5 percent of child laborers make products for export to other countries.

 Why should we care?